 Hi Bold Bakers!

-Homemade Marshmallow Fondant is so easy to make and it’s amazing what you can do with it.
-More traditional rolled fondant recipes require a few ingredients and more than likely you won’t have them on hand.
-Marshmallow Fondant is a bag of marshmallows and icing sugar, that’s all you need.
+So, why make marshmallow fondant?
+More traditional rolled fondant recipes require a few more ingredients and you more than likely won’t have them on hand.
+Marshmallow Fondant is a bag of marshmallows and icing sugar, That’s all you need.

 Making your own fondant is inexpensive and fast.
-I have great tip on fondant making and coloring on this post for my traditional Fondant recipe.
+I have a great tip on fondant making and coloring on this post for my traditional Fondant recipe.